zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-provision/db-provision.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
-You will provision a new ADW database instance.
+This lab walks you through the steps to quickly provision an Oracle Autonomous Database (either Autonomous Data Warehouse [ADW] or Autonomous Transaction Processing [ATP]) on Oracle Cloud.
+You will use this database in subsequent labs of this workshop.

 *Note: While this lab uses ADW, the steps are identical for creating and connecting to an ATP database.*